 - That using fear as a marketing tool is unethical;

 - That people have enough fears naturally without adding to them;

 - That FEAR is the strongest emotion and therefore the easiest and quickest to trigger;

 - They just don’t care – it’s all about money-money-money.

 Another member later found an interesting observation that fear is connected to our resistance to change, that “people are generally more fearful of losing what they have than gaining more.
 It hurts worse to lose than it feels good to win” (Benjamin P. Hardy of Mission blog

 ) So focusing on the fear of what might be lost is more powerful.

 As I wrestled with these concepts, I began to realize that for me it boils down to INTENTION.

 - Am I in business to relieve a pain or a problem?
 If so, I will find ways to identify the pain and its source so I can focus on its relief in my marketing; OR

-- Am I in business solely to make money at all cost.
-In this case, I could begin by stimulating fear since that will bring immediate reaction.
+- Am I in business solely to make money at all cost?
+In this case, I could begin by stimulating fear since that will bring an immediate reaction.